isomerpages/ogp-nyjc/_srp/DSTA Junior College Scholarship.md

 Eligibility:

 *   Open to all JC1 students who are holding Singapore citizenship
-*   Achieved excellent results in Science and Mathematics
+*   Good academic and CCA track records
 *   Have a strong passion for science and technology

 Value of scholarship: